escapecreative/design-upgrade-learndash/README.md

 Features planned for future release:

-* Compatibility with more of the Uncanny LearnDash Toolkit modules
+* Compatibility with more Uncanny LearnDash Toolkit modules

 ## We'd love to hear from you!